D2KLab/ZeSTE/README.md

 * `label_mappings`: contains the tab-separated mappings for the studied datasets.

 ## Reproducing Results

+> ⚠️ If you don't want to use a different version of ConceptNet or Numberbatch (e.g. for a newer version or a different language), you can skip steps 1 and 2 and download the outputs of this script directly from Zenodo: https://zenodo.org/record/5838328#.Yd225JHMJhE

 ### 1. Downloads
 The two following files need to be downloaded to bypass the use of ConceptNet's web API: the dump of ConceptNet triples, and the ConceptNet Numberbatch pre-computed word embeddings (english).
 You can also download them from [ConceptNet's](https://github.com/commonsense/conceptnet5/wiki/Downloads) and [Numberbatch's](https://github.com/commonsense/conceptnet-numberbatch) repos, respectively.
 ```